- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to carefully evaluate and test the specific compression or deduplication techniques before implementing them on a LaCie d2 Quadra Hard Disk NAS device to ensure they do not significantly impact performance or compromise data integrity.

-Although NAS d2 Quadra Hard Disk (301542 / 301543 / 301549) can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS d2 Quadra Hard Disk (301542 / 301543 / 301549) can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -